ddunwoody/giovanni/README.txt

 = Giovanni

-Giovanni is a Gem that provides helper methods for deploying Tomcat-based applications on RedHat Linux.
+Giovanni is a Gem that provides helper methods for installing Tomcat on RedHat Linux, and subsequently deploying WAR files from a Nexus repository onto the installed Tomcat instance.

 It consists of three main parts: